nhsconnect/prm-repo-gp2gp-messenger/README.md

 This component will communicate with the Message Handler Service (MHS) [GitHub nhsconnect/integration-adaptors](https://github.com/nhsconnect/integration-adaptors) and other components being developed by the Orphaned and Stranded Record programme.

 The initial version will send health records that are encoded in the HL7 format.
-A subsequent enhancement will be access to the components of the Health Record so that other services can use this component to send and receive Health Records with the need to implement the encoding and fragmentation strategies of the [GP2GP v2.2a](https://data.developer.nhs.uk/dms/mim/6.3.01/Domains/GP2GP/Document%20files/GP2GP%20IM.htm) message specification .
+A subsequent enhancement will be access to the components of the Health Record so that other services can use this component to send and receive Health Records with the need to implement the encoding and fragmentation strategies of the [GP2GP v2.2a](https://data.developer.nhs.uk/dms/mim/6.3.01/Domains/GP2GP/Document%20files/GP2GP%20IM.htm) message specification.

 ## Prerequisites